LabOrchestrator/LabOrchestratorLib/README.md

 ### Project Structure

 The `src` folder contains the source code of the library.
 The `tests` folder contains the test cases.
 There is a makefile that contains some shortcuts for example to run the test cases and to make a release.
 Run `make help` to see all targets.
 The `docs` folder contains rst docs that are used in [read the docs](https://laborchestratorlib.readthedocs.io/en/latest/).
+Kubernetes yaml templates are placed in `src/lab_orchestrator_lib/templates/`.

 ### Developer Dependencies